 Check network connectivity:

-Alternatively the logs are written to the logs/ directory next to the mcode binary.
+mcode logs to show the most recent log lines.
+Logs are also written to the logs/ directory next to the mcode binary.
 Look for connection errors or authentication failures.

 Common causes:

-- The
+- The host rebooted and

 Command Not Found